-Tuition for non-resident students admitted to Central Maine Community College programs through the New England Regional Student Program is established at 150% of the tuition charged to Maine residents.
-For 2022-2023, the amount is \$144.00 per credit hour.
+Tuition for non-resident students admitted to Central Maine Community College programs through the New England Regional Student Program is established at a rate of 150% of the tuition charged to Maine residents.
+For 2023-2024, the amount is \$144.00 per credit hour.
 To be considered, students must clearly indicate on their application form that they wish to participate in the New England Regional Student Program.